Jin-HoMLee/openfold/README_MACOS.md

 - Added `pytorch::torchvision` and `pytorch::torchaudio`
 - Removed `flash-attn` from pip dependencies (CUDA-only)

+### CPU Fallback Implementation

+**Automatic Fallback**: OpenFold has been patched to automatically detect when CUDA extensions are unavailable and fall back to PyTorch implementations for:
+- Attention mechanisms (`openfold/utils/kernel/attention_core.py`)
+- Invariant Point Attention in Structure Module (`openfold/model/structure_module.py`)

+**Performance Impact**: CPU fallbacks are functional but significantly slower than CUDA implementations.
+For serious research, use Linux with CUDA GPUs.

 ### Package Versions

 - **NumPy**: Downgraded to 1.x for DeepSpeed compatibility